Do you have silver-mercury amalgam dental fillings and wonder if you should replace them?

 Those fillings are significantly safer for your overall health in comparison to mercury/ metal fillings.

-Biological dentists are those who practice dentistry not only with an understanding and concern for the physiology of the mouth, but also how it relates to the rest of the body and their patient’s long-term health and well-being.
+Metal-free dentists are those who practice dentistry not only with an understanding and concern for the physiology of the mouth, but also how it relates to the rest of the body and their patient’s long-term health and well-being.
 These dentists demand a scientific explanation or evidence of the safety and benefit of every material and procedure performed for their patients.
-Their motto is “Show me the Science.”

 Do I recommend replacing Silver-Mercury Amalgam Dental Fillings?

 Every time amalgams fillings are removed, the mercury vapor is released which is quickly absorbed into the lungs and bloodstream.
-I do not advocate removing amalgam dental fillings unless you belong to one of the groups listed here
+I do not advocate for removing amalgam dental fillings unless you fall into a certain category and removal is deemed completely necessary.
+As with any dental procedure it would be good to discuss all of your options, including the risks and benefits, with your dentist in Lincoln, NE.

 If you choose to replace those fillings or they have to be replaced due to developing cavities, we follow a strict protocol on “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”